Procurement Risk:

 Prevalence: selling nations Score: NS / 100

 This indicator is not assigned a score in the GDI.
-Zimbabwe’s arms deals are primarily determined by the geopolitics and strategic interests of the…
+Zimbabwe’s arms deal is determined by the historical political relations with countries such as…

 Explore